 res/values/strings.xml default file might lack one string that

-the application needs: When the application runs in an unsupported locale and
+the app needs: When the app runs in an unsupported locale and

 attempts to load